 There are no right or wrong things to include with the peg dolls and play dough but I went for a selection of wintry looking resources.
 It goes without saying to think carefully about the age group that this is aimed for and resource appropriately.
 Due to the small parts in ours I wouldn't gift this to a child under 3.
 I let my daughter play with it under close supervision but really for a child under 3 I would omit or replace some of the things.

 Finally, lets talk about how to package this gift.
-You could buy a gift box, like this aqua green one I found in Poundland and pop it all inside.
-Or this would be the perfect way to gift a PlayTRAY!
+This would be the perfect way to gift a PlayTRAY!
 The resources easily fit inside the PlayTRAY compartments and it also makes playing with it so much more organised!

 Whilst the PlayTRAY will preserve your play dough for awhile I recommend wrapping it in some clingfilm first or pop it in the TRAY at the last minute to make sure it is still fresh.